Koski leaving job as athletic director and slowing down — sort of

 Where would he like to coach?

-"It depends upon the opportunity," said Koski. an offensive lineman who played college football at Midland University.
+"It depends upon the opportunity," Koski, who played as an offensive lineman at Midland University, said.
 "My preference is probably high school but who knows?
 The opportunity may never present itself."

-Koski began his educational career as a 22-year-old business teacher and he said a large portion of his motivation to become a teacher was to also get into coaching.
+Koski began his educational career as a 22-year-old business teacher.
+He said a large portion of his motivation to become a teacher was to get into coaching.
 He was handling both roles at St. Francis when he also took on the responsibilities as athletic director.

 He said his coaching background has been invaluable to being an athletic director over the years.